 That rental car is your key to quick, efficient and time-saving exploration.
 But renting a carcan be a bit intimidating.
 After all, you’ll be liable for that rental car when you drive it off the lot, and you’ll be driving in what feels like a foreign land.
 Here are a few questions you should ask your credit card company, the rental company and yourself before you pick up a rental car in Hawaii.

 This goes without saying, but you’ll need a valid American or Canadian driver's license when renting a car in Hawaii.
 You’re unlikely to be able to rent a car with any restrictions on your license whatsoever.
 You should call your rental car company should you be concerned with the status of your driver's license at all.
 For example, you may be concerned about a temporary paper driver's license.

 You’ll be able to rent a car with a non-U.S. or non-Canadian driver's license so long as it is current and written in English.
 If the driver's license is not written in English, you’ll have to go through the steps of getting an international driver's license.
 Holders of foreign drivers licenses will also be required to show a passport as well as a return flight that coincides with the rental car’s return time.

 Driver’s license inquiries should be handled before you board your plane to Hawaii.
 Otherwise, you may be stranded in Hawaii without a rental car.

 All major rental car companies offer up coverage, and you’ll pay for that coverage on a daily basis.
 The price depends on the breadth of the coverage.
-So, if you want full cover, you could be paying up to $50 per day to insure a high-end vehicle.
+So, if you want full coverage, you could be paying up to $50 per day to ensure a high-end vehicle.

 But that credit card sitting in your wallet may offer up free rental car insurance.
 You’ll have to call your credit card company to get the details, but here is how it usually works.